microlib-org/utils_microlibs/socket_rpc/README.md

 pip install socket_rpc
 ```

+It has no external dependencies and is less than 100 lines of code.

 ## Quick server example

 To expose a function over TCP, just decorate it with the `rpc` decorator: